Static Casting in C++ with static_cast

 static_cast<float>(5.0);

-Static casting can also be useful when working with our own custom data types, like Character, but we'll see that in more detail in the later lessons that cover polymorphism.
+Static casting can also be used when working with pointers.
+We'll see that in more detail later in this chapter when we cover run-time polymorphism.

 Test your Knowledge

-After running the following code, what is the value of MyBool?
+After running the following code, what is the returned by the highlighted line?

 C-Style Casting

-Another style of casting that is sometimes used is called C-style casting.
-It has a slightly simpler syntax.
+Another style of casting that is sometimes used is C-style casting.
+It has a slightly simpler syntax but, for reasons we’ll cover later in this section, we should avoid using it.

 If we had the following static_cast code: